NikV/to-design-an-app/README.md

-# to-design-an-app
+# To Design an App
-To Design an App.
+_Useful resources for designing an app, only on Github!_